kide-vm/kide/README.md

 ### Parse ruby

 Parse simple code, using Parslet.
-This has been seperated out as it's own gem, salama-reader.
+This has been separated out as it's own gem, [salama-reader](https://github.com/salama/salama-reader).

 Parsing is a surprisingly fiddly process, very space and order sensitive.
 But Parslet is great and simple expressions (including function definitions and calls) are starting to work.

 I spent some time on the parse testing framework, so it is safe to fiddle and add.
 In fact it is very modular and  so ot is easy to add.